g-jgreen/documentation/content/rule_patterns/alarm_with_delay.md

 {{% alert info %}}
 We also used [**state transition**](/rule_patterns/flow_contrl/) `* -> Above` to trigger Delay node if the stream data was above the threshold.
 {{% /alert %}}

-{{% alert info %}}
-What if we had configured the state transition to * -> *?
-That would mean that we would fire the alarm if there was no new data coming!!
-That we will see in the next post.
-{{% /alert %}}

 If we start a task using this template (e.g. saved as "delay") in the reactive mode like this: